 This document is copyright and must not be used except as permitted below or under the Copyright Act 1968.
 You may reproduce and publish this document in whole or in part for your or your organisation's own personal or internal compliance, educational or non-commercial purposes.
 You must not alter or amend this document in any way.
-You must not reproduce or publish this document for commercial gain without the prior written consent of ACIF.
-Organisations wishing to reproduce or publish this document for commercial gain (i.e. for distribution to subscribers to an information service) may apply to subscribe to the ACIF Publications Subscription Service by contacting the ACIF Business Manager at acif@acif.org.au.
-If you publish any part of this document for any purpose, you must also publish this copyright notice as part of that publication.
+You must not reproduce or publish this document for commercial gain without the prior written consent of Communications Alliance.
+Organisations wishing to reproduce or publish this document for commercial gain (i.e. for distribution to subscribers to an information service) should apply to Communications Alliance by contacting the Communications Alliance Commercial Manager at info@commsalliance.com.au.

 G616 GUIDELINE - AT A GLANCE Why the guideline has been developed?
 To provide guidance in the development of equipment, workplaces and processes to reduce the risk and severity of acoustic shock.
-It provides advice including an optional acoustic safety specification that organisations can consult if they wish to increase the protection against acoustic shock beyond that specified in the Australian Standards AS/ACIF S004 or AS/ACIF S042.1.
+It provides advice including an optional acoustic safety specification that organisations can consult if they wish to increase the protection against acoustic shock beyond that specified in the Australian Standards AS/CA S004 or AS/CA S042.1.
 Compliance The guideline does not provide any mandatory requirements.
-As such compliance with ACIF G616 cannot be claimed as it is only providing guidance and is not a Standard.
+As such compliance with G616 cannot be claimed as it is only providing guidance and is not a Standard.
 Acoustic shock Acoustic shock may occur when a person is exposed to a loud, unexpected sound from telephone equipment.
 The offending sound is often reported to be high-pitched.
 Exposure may result in a startle and/or injury which may result in long term symptoms being experienced.
 Headsets, handsets & usage The likelihood of an acoustic shock incident occurring is greater when using a headset compared to using a handset.
 The likelihood of an acoustic shock also increases with the amount of time a user spends on the telephone and with the number of individual calls.
 A residential telephone user has a very low probability of experiencing an acoustic shock incident while a call centre worker has a higher probability of experiencing an acoustic shock incident.
 Sound levels, protection & speech intelligibility The risk and severity of an acoustic shock may be reduced by limiting the maximum level of sounds to which a person can be exposed to from the telephone equipment.
 The lower the maximum sound level the greater the protection.
 However, it is not possible to have a single sound level limit that will protect all people at all times and simultaneously provide adequate speech intelligibility in all situations, such as when there are high levels of background noise.
 Background noise Maintaining a low level of background noise in the user's environment will allow the use of safer (lower) limiting levels whist maintaining adequate speech intelligibility.
-Protection technology The sound level limit suggested in this guideline of 102 dBA SPL DRP (ear-drum reference point) is a compromise between safety and speech intelligibility.
+Protection technology The sound level limit suggested in this guideline of 102 dB SPL DRP (ear-drum reference point) is a compromise between safety and speech intelligibility.
 Using a device with lower limiting levels will provide a greater level of safety.
 Likewise using technologies that suppress those sounds known to cause acoustic shock, or control sounds so they do not exceed the loudness of on-going speech, will also provide a greater level of safety.
 Where to now?
 Please refer to the following sections for more information on: general principles of acoustic shock protection (Section 4) acoustic safety issues (Appendix A) suggested maximum sound pressure level specification (Appendix B) test method for assessing the maximum sound pressure levels (Appendix C)